East Timor Travel Advice, Embassies & Tourist Offices

 Swimming safety

-Crocodiles are frequently seen on the south coast and the eastern region, as well as at beaches near Dili, and inland waterways.
+Crocodiles are frequently seen in inland waterways and on the south coast and the eastern region.
+Occasionally they may be seen at beaches near Dili.
 Get local advice before going in the water.

 See water safety on holiday from the Royal Life Saving Society.